fabricepallaud/top-trumps-vue/README.md

 -	Declare a winner for the round based on the player with the highest value

-Note: there is no need for a player to have a hand of cards as only a single round is to be played The primary objective is to ensure your application is functional.
-However, additional plaudits will be won for code structuring and simple but appropriate styling, animation, etc.
+Note: there is no need for a player to have a hand of cards as only a single round is to be played

+The primary objective is to ensure your application is functional, but consideration should also be given to:
+- code structuring
+- simple but appropriate UX, styling, animation, etc.
+- automated testing

 ## Getting Started